charles37/WhichIsBetterAI/README.md

 ## Endpoints

-Our API offers various endpoints for interacting with the data:
+The API offers various endpoints for interacting with the data:

 - `/get-elos`: Retrieves ELO scores.
 - `/get-leaderboard`: Retrieves the leaderboard.